rahulramaprasad7/PES_Project2_Reqd_Credits/README.md

 **Folder pc_includes:**
 This folder contains user defined source and header files which contain functions which are specific only to the PC such as printing
 LED status, Timestamp.

+**Folder debug_frdm:**
+This folder contains the object files, which are created after the compilation of all the source files.
+This folder also contains the output of the compilation process which is '.axf' file.
+The '.axf' file will be executed on the FRDM board.

+**Folder debug_pc:**
+This folder contains the object files, which are created after the compilation of all the source files.
+This folder also contains the output of the compilation process which is '.exe' file.
+The '.exe' file will be executed on the MCUXpresso terminal.

 ---